ke5mkt/ad5u/README.md

 # ad5u
-a redo of an old website for a friend
+Revamping an old website for a friend.

 First step has been to strip the html file of all the styling and superfluity and create a simple html file.
 Later I may create a separate style sheet and a separate javascript file if necessary.